karrioapi/karrio/README.md

 All files in the `/ee` fall under [Enterprise LICENSE](/ee/LICENSE).

 The remaining files fall under the [Apache 2 license](LICENSE).
 Purplship OSS is built only from the Apache-licensed files in this repository.

+Any other questions, mail us at hello@purplship.com We’d love to meet you!